-You also get in-body image stabilization (IBIS), something that was missing from Canon's mid-range Canon DSLRs.
-You get up to eight stops of compensation, which is great for shooting handheld, using slower shutter speeds or in low light.
+You also get in-body stabilization (IBIS), something that was missing from Canon's mid-range Canon DSLRs.
+With up to eight stops of compensation, this is ideal for shooting handheld with slower shutter speeds or in low light.

 The EOS R7 is also a nice little camera to use.
 You get a reasonably solid and chunky grip, plus a good range of dials and buttons that make it enjoyable to change the settings in different situations.
 Its vari-angle touchscreen is also helpful for shooting from different angles – and while the electronic viewfinder is a little pedestrian, it does the job.